githubAloksingh/SQL-50-Leetcode/README.md

 Advanced Queries

 Working with CASE statements, window functions, and transactions.
-📚 Learning Goals
+📚 LEARNING GOALS
 By practicing these queries, you will:

 Understand the foundations of SQL and relational databases.
 Gain confidence in writing complex queries to extract meaningful data.
 Learn to optimize queries for performance.
 Understand how to manage transactions and ensure data integrity.
-🤝 Contributions
+🤝 CONTRIBUTIONS
 Feel free to contribute additional SQL queries or suggest improvements!
 You can fork the repository, make changes, and submit a pull request.

-💬 Feedback
+💬 FEEDBACK
 Have suggestions or feedback?
 Feel free to open an issue or reach out!